gitlabhq/gitlabhq/doc/integration/oauth2_generic.md

 # Sign into Gitlab with (almost) any OAuth2 provider

-The `omniauth-oauth2-generic` gem allows Single Sign On between Gitlab and your own OAuth2 provider (or any simple OAuth2 provider compatible with this gem)
+The `omniauth-oauth2-generic` gem allows Single Sign On between Gitlab and your own OAuth2 provider (or any OAuth2 provider compatible with this gem)

 This strategy is designed to allow configuration of the simple OmniAuth SSO process outlined below: